pm4py.discovery.discover_bpmn_inductive#

 bool

-) – disable the Inductive Miner fall-throughs
+) – Disables the Inductive Miner fall-throughs (default: False).

 - Return type: